oahull0112/ESIFHPC4/README.md

 	- Different benchmarks in the suite are at various states of "in-progress"
 	- Most benchmarks do not have finalized inputs or run requirements as of [DATE]
 - Benchmarks are divided into "Class A" and "Class B".
-	- "Class A" represents the set of benchmarks for which we care about performance.
-	- "Class B" represent the set of benchmarks for which their successful execution on any new machine is critical, but for which we are less interested in performance results or optimization.
-I.e., these are functionality tests.
+	- "Class A" - Performance-required benchmarks: set of benchmarks for which specific performance targets must be met or exceeded.
+	- "Class B" - Functionality benchmarks: set of benchmarks intended to demonstrate and baseline the functionality, scalability, and software readiness of specific workloads or system features, but no specific performance level will be required.
 - The official version of the benchmark suite will be provided as a release from this repository.
 - The official version of the suite will not be available until September 2025 at the earliest.
 - Until the official release, we may add or subtract benchmarks, change run requirements, etc.

-The below table summarizes each benchmark.
-- Class A: we plan to judge the machine based on performance
-- Class B: functionality benchmark
-- Running a benchmark in an optimized configuration is purely optional

 **"Class A" Applications:**
 | Application | Standard | Accelerated | Optimized | As-is |